zzzz76/cs-notes/作业/网络/HttpSniffer.md

-### 4. Deliverables
+#### 4. Deliverables

 The project.c provide the actual code, and the setup.sh install dependencies and compile the project code, after we get the project application, we work the application with "run.sh > result.txt".
-When visit the acm.hust.edu.cn, we can get the result as follow:
+When visit the acm.hust.edu.cn by web chrome, we can get the result as follow:

 ![image-20211008045455350](image-20211008045455350.png)